rakshit234/LiveWebsite/README.md

 - Can also link to digital ocean official website.
 - Can improve the text "Steps to be followed".
 - Can also focus on motivating others to plant a tree this hacktoberfest'20.
+- Fixed the error with the timer by converted the vaiable to a string.

 Special thanks:+1: to: